-There are three options, please use only one:
+There are two options, please use only one:

 - You may call the attendance line at least an hour prior to the time you need them to leave.
 Leave a message telling us your student’s name, grade and what time they need to leave.
 Attendance also needs the name of the person calling, the relationship to the student and a return phone number.